 Let me continue with a personal story.
 At the age of 19, I felt something was just off.
 I had a hard time building muscle and losing fat.
 I had puffy nipples.
 I was even starting to notice a little bit of hair loss.

 Obviously, none of this was good.

-Since I was already very much into the body, hormones and so forth… I went to my doctor to do a full hormone blood test.
-He refused at first, saying there’s no need.
+Since I was already very much into the body, hormones, and so forth… I went to my doctor to do a full hormone blood test.
+He refused at first, saying there was no need.

 But I was persistent and he finally gave in.

 Well, when the results came back, I knew I was right.
 I don’t remember the exact numbers since that was almost 30 years ago.

 - Testosterone was around 350.
 This was normal but low.
 Remember, the range is between 300-1000 ng/dL